 We conducted two focus groups (one with people living with schizophrenia and one with caregivers) and reviewed the literature to understand patient and caregiver perspectives.
+We received additional public comments from seven individuals living with schizophrenia.
 For people living with schizophrenia, the goal for treatment should be recovery.
 This is defined as being able to attend school and/or have a steady job, have relationships with friends and family members, and be a productive member of the community.